beloglazov/openstack-centos-kvm-glusterfs/doc/src/openstack-centos-kvm-glusterfs-guide.md

 ## Installation Procedure

-### CentOS Installation
+### CentOS

-The installation scripts have been tested with CentOS 6.3^[[http://www.centos.org/](http://www.centos.org/)], which has been installed on all the hosts.
+The installation scripts have been tested with CentOS 6.3, which has been installed on all the hosts.
 The CentOS installation mainly follows the standard process described in detail in the Red Hat Enterprise Linux 6 Installation Guide [@redhat2012installation].
 The steps of the installation process that differ from the standard are discussed in this section.